dkarchive/DKParseAuth/README.md

 # Demo

-DKParseAuth includes a demo project.
+- DKParseAuth includes a demo project.
+- DKParseAuth is used in the app [how-much](https://github.com/dkhamsing/how-much).

 # Thanks